spectrocloud/librarium/content/docs/08-user-management/4-saml-sso.md

 ## Results

-You have now established the authentication between Microsoft Azure AD and Spectro Cloud Palette OIDC and capable of secured communications.
+You have now established SSO authentication integrating Microsoft Azure AD and Spectro Cloud Palette using OIDC.

 ## References